 Reading Notes: Another book that pioneered Magic Realism, its vocabulary is more complicated than Pedro Páramo (listed above) but plot a bit easier to follow.
 I would suggest reading up on the Haitian revolution first so you have an idea of the historic moment, as well as generally checking out some maps of Hispañola (the island shared by Haiti and the Dominican Republic).

 About: Another classic piece of Magic Realism, this novel follows four generations of a fictional family in Chile through the real tragedies and historic events of the 20th century.

-Notes: Another classic of Magic Realism, this book has language that’s easier to understand than El Reino and a plot easier to follow than Pedro Páramo (both listed above) but is significantly longer.
-So if you’re struggling to finish books in Spanish, this is one to build-up to by working through some of the more concise ones first.
+Reading Notes: Another classic of Magic Realism, this book has language that’s easier to understand than El Reino and a plot easier to follow than Pedro Páramo (both listed above) but is significantly longer.
+So if you’re struggling to finish books in Spanish, this is one to build up to by working through some of the more concise ones first.
 (I’d particularly suggest reading through Venas Abeirtas first since it will give you a much stronger political understanding.)

 Spanish reading books for expert learners (C2)

 Have you cracked reading books in Spanish?
 Do you want difficult plots, technical language, or historic dialects?
 (Or are you preparing for the C2 test?)
 If you want some truly advanced reading material, this section is for you.